hans-helms/holacracy/roles/service-owner.md

   role to define and implement the interface and integrate with AWS and 3rd party service
 - Ensuring that the business requirements are implemented as defined by the [Product Owner](https://github.com/queueit/holacracy/blob/master/roles/product-owner.md)
+- Ensuring that the service performs and scales to demand